 Managed to save just a little bit of money

-The working-class struggle becomes more evident as the narrator highlights their small financial gains from working at the convenience store.
+The working-class struggle becomes more evident as she highlights her small financial gains from working at the convenience store.

 This highlights the challenges of saving and building a new life, even with a steady job.